chuyachia/glm/normallinear/lm.md

 <!--/html_preserve-->
 With the help of this table, we can easily compare the nested models from the most restricted one to the full one with General linear F test.

 First, we compare the model with only \(wt\) as explanatory variable to the null model in which no explanatory variable is included.
 Not surprisingly, the F test rejects the null model.
-Note that the F statistic resulting from comparing a model of interest to the null model is the F statistic given in the results of the *lm*.
+Note that the F statistic resulting from comparing a model of interest to the null model is the F statistic given in the output of the **lm** function.

 ``` r
 F <- (anova[1,1]/anova[1,2])/((anova[6,1]-anova[1,1])/(anova[6,2]-anova[1,2]))